What you need to prepare for a mastectomy

 Communication and Caregiving:

-CaringBridge: A free health platform to share and document a health journey, simplify care coordination, and connect caregivers with a supportive community.
+CaringBridge: A free health platform to share a health journey, coordinate care, and connect caregivers.

 Meal Train: Simplifies the organization of meal giving between friends, families, and neighbors.